Coffee Life Cycle

 Life cycle in specialty vs commercial

-In specialty coffee production, farmers closely monitor each stage of the life cycle, often applying selective renovation and targeted farm practices.
+In specialty, farmers closely monitor each stage of the life cycle, often applying selective renovation and targeted farm practices.
 This approach enables improvements in cup quality, resilience to climate stress, and sustainability over time.

-In commercial coffee farming, especially on large estates, the focus is often on maintaining consistent volumes.
+In commercial, especially on large estates, the focus is often on maintaining consistent volumes.
 This typically means using uniform replanting cycles and large-scale renovation strategies designed for efficiency rather than nuanced quality improvements.

 Where Nordic Approach fits in

-Read more about how we work with coffee snd production development together with our producers at Bulambulli in Uganda here.
+Read more about how we work with coffee and production development together with our producers at Bulambulli in Uganda here.

 By clicking Sign Up you're confirming that you agree with our Terms of Use.